-- Use the drop-down menu to select the template name as ab Organization.
+- Use the drop-down menu to select the template name as an Organization.
 The generated list of organizations are retrieved from the Meraki dashboard and includes devices and templates.
 Select the desired template and click Select.

-- Optionally, you can add unique Labels for the device.
+- Optionally, you can add unique labels for the device.
 You can later filter your list of devices by this label.

 - Click Continue.
 The device beings the onboarding process.
 Once completed, CDO redirects you to Devices & Services.
 Once the template is synched to CDO, the Devices & Services page displays the names of the devices associated with the template and the Device Details window of displays the number of networks bound to the template.